Rotatable Antenna-Empowered Wireless Networks: A Tutorial: Introduction

-Looking ahead, RA technology is expected to play an increasingly important role in compact and energy-efficient wireless communication and sensing systems.
-In particular, the conventional 2D ground coverage enabled by fixed-sector antennas is no longer sufficient to accommodate the growing demands of emerging 3D connectivity and perception scenarios involving aerial and non-terrestrial nodes, such as in the low-altitude economy (LAE) and SAGIN.
-With low-complexity boresight control and fine-grained directional adaptability, RA enables a paradigm shift from static sector-based 2D coverage to flexible 3D spatial transmission across diverse deployment environments.
-As illustrated in Fig.~\ref{fig:intro_scenario}, RA arrays can be deployed across space, air, and ground segments, allowing wireless infrastructures to dynamically adapt their radiation directions in response to spatially distributed and dynamic service demands.
+} Looking ahead, RA technology is expected to play an increasingly important role in compact and energy-efficient wireless communication and sensing systems. {In particular, as shown in Fig.~\ref{fig:RA_archtec}, the conventional 2D ground coverage enabled by fixed-sector antennas (downtilt)} is no longer sufficient to accommodate the growing demands of emerging 3D connectivity and perception scenarios involving aerial and non-terrestrial nodes, such as in the low-altitude economy (LAE) and SAGINs~\cite{Li2025Rotatable,Ma2026Rotatable}.
+With low-complexity boresight control and fine-grained directional adaptability, RA enables a paradigm shift from static sector-based 2D coverage to flexible 3D spatial transmission across diverse deployment environments (see Fig.~\ref{fig:RA_archtec}).
+As illustrated in Fig.~\ref{fig:intro_scenario}, RA arrays can be deployed across space, air, and ground segments, allowing wireless infrastructures to dynamically adapt their radiation directions in response to spatially distributed and time-varying service demands.
 Beyond enhancing conventional urban and suburban outdoor coverage, RA is particularly attractive in scenarios where dense BS deployments are infeasible or inefficient.
-For example, in deserts, mountainous regions, and ocean environments, RA-equipped aerial platforms or satellites can dynamically rotate antenna boresight directions to provide scalable coverage and reliable backhaul links over sparse, mobile, or infrastructure-limited networks.
-In more challenging environments such as underwater and deep-ocean operations, where terrestrial connectivity cannot be established, RA-enabled maritime or submarine platforms offer a promising means to maintain directional, robust, and task-oriented communication and sensing links.
+For example, in deserts, mountainous regions, and ocean environments, RA-equipped aerial platforms or satellites can dynamically rotate their antenna boresights to provide scalable coverage and reliable backhaul links over sparse, mobile, or infrastructure-limited networks.
+In more challenging environments such as underwater and deep-ocean operations (where terrestrial connectivity cannot be established), RA-enabled maritime or submarine platforms offer a promising means to maintain directional, robust, and task-oriented communication and sensing links.